istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Selecting the right topology

 As you plan your multicluster topology, you need to determine if you should combine the clusters into a single multicluster mesh or create a federation of multiple meshes.
-Ask yourself the following questions:
+To make that decision, ask yourself the following questions:

 1. **Do your clusters use uniform naming?**: _Uniform naming_ in the context of multiple Kubernetes clusters, means that a service named `foo` in namespace `ns1` of cluster 1 has the same API and semantics as a service named `foo`